 Most of the management practices used in this study would be acceptable for implementation in South Carolina forests with the goal of carbon sequestration.
 A tool developed from the data in this study will allow landowners to choose forest characteristics and management parameters that interest them (e.g., forest type, age, management practice, etc.) and read the carbon sequestration projections that would result from these chosen parameters.
 This tool gives landowners an idea of how much carbon they could sequester on their land.
 It will also provide additional details about the management practices modeled in this study.
-The Clemson Extension Forestry and Natural Resources program team provides a Microsoft Excel tool that is available for download (bit.ly/2HlkHUa).
-Additionally, the original publication for this research is provided on MDPI’s website (https://www.mdpi.com/560494).4
+A Microsoft Excel tool is provided by the Clemson Extension Forestry and Natural Resources Program team, and can be acquired by contacting one of the authors of this publication (Marzieh Motallebi at firstname.lastname@example.org).
+Additionally, the original publication for this research is provided on MDPI’s website (mdpi.com/560494).4

 There are many benefits and challenges associated with entering forestland in the California Carbon Market.
 Carbon sequestration and reducing deforestation will aid in mitigating climate change associated with increased carbon in the atmosphere.
 There are also many co-benefits to managing your forest for carbon, especially the protection of wildlife with the potential for hunting areas.
 Furthermore, conservation of forestland will enhance water quality in the region and increase soil health.